Introduction

 The document is evidence.
 Not of Greenlandic weakness, but of pressure significant enough to require a written response.

-That pressure does not arrive randomly.
-It is generated by doctrine.
+That pressure doesn't arrive randomly.
+It is reinforced by doctrine.
 And doctrine has a way of turning political choices into technical necessities.

 🧱 How doctrine makes panic permanent